sevenbamboos/my-blog-origin/source/_posts/mind-map-java.md

 20.How to support strongly typed criteria API query | Hibernate metamodel generator can generate @StaticMetamodel (JPA 2) 21.How to make transaction cross multiple resources | Use Java Transaction API (JTA) which relies on XA resources to provide distributed transaction implementation.
 22.When to use @AssertTrue and when to custom validation | @AssertTrue is inside model to provide inner validation, while custom validation can be reused and injected with external services to do complicated check.
+23.Why not to keep JPA EntityManager open for rendering view (on server side) | Not scalable if multiple requests on the page load big data from DB connection.
+Prefer to use Ajax requests.

 TODO: